paultsw/rawctcnet/misc/hyperparams.md

 * `MAX_DIL`: maximum dilation within each residual stack (the biggest power of 2) -- `16,32,64,128`;
 * `NUM_STACKS`: number of residual stacks of dilated convolutions: `3,6`.

+We also note that as the model size increases, smaller and smaller learning rates should be used.
+This is due to the increase in non-convexity (e.g. number of "hills and valleys") in the error surface corresponding to the parameter space.
+In the tests below, we will start off with the optimal learning rate and batch size as discovered in earlier tests, and decrease the learning rate by a factor of 1/2 four times and note the best result.

 Tests
 -----
 We will run the following hyperparameter-tuning tests; all are with respect to a single epoch on a tiny dataset.